 Because banks take on the regulatory risk, they’ll want to have all the information about your company in order for them to be comfortable with opening a FBO.
 They need to understand how your company works and who your company is serving, whether that is other businesses or individuals.
 They will ask you for a list of your underlying users and ask you to maintain records that demonstrate who the beneficial owners of the account’s funds are.

 The bank will also ask about your risk and compliance protocols.
 You will likely need to supply account reconciliation reports, customer ID program reports, and transaction monitoring reports.
 This means increased compliance requirements for your company, like Anti-Money Laundering (AML), Bank Secrecy Act (BSA), and Office of Foreign Assets and Control (OFAC) policies.
 Sometimes banks may even require you to designate a compliance officer.

 Due to these compliance measures and the bank’s own regulatory environment, the process for opening a FBO account can take time.
 While Modern Treasury has bank partners that can process a new account in around one month, most banks take closer to three months for diligence and set-up.
 Beyond time, FBO accounts can be costly.
-Generally, FBO accounts range from $5-15K per month; however, there are some Modern Treasury bank partners that charge closer to $2K.
+FBO account pricing varies widely depending on your bank; we recommend talking to your bank partner to find out more.